Microservice Architecture - Part 1 (A running microservice architecture)

 Tip: You now have Docker images for your microservices.
-So at this point, we have docker images for the microservices and the api-gateway.
+At this point, we have Docker images for the microservices and for the api-gateway.

-Let’s start a docker container with the counterparty microservice and let’s map the port 8080 of the container to the port 10080 of the host.
+Let’s start a Docker container with the counterparty microservice and map the port 28080 of the container to the port 10080 of the host.

 In principle, this will start a Linux OS and then start the microservice as the first process (PID 1).
 This container provides all the service, you would

 expect from any Linux system such as network, security, and isolation.

 Tip: Open a browser and navigate to http://localhost:10080/counterparies It will display a long list of counterparties.